magnus-ISU/GospelOfMagnus/gospel.md

 9 Then was fulfilled what had been spoken through the prophet Jeremiah, "And they took the thirty pieces of silver, the price of the one on whom a price had been set, on whom some of the people of Israel had set a price, 10 and they gave them for the potter's field, as the Lord commanded me."

+John 18:28-30
+28 ... *The chief priests and elders of the people* themselves did not enter the headquarters, so as to avoid ritual defilement and to be able to eat the Passover.
+29 So Pilate went out to them and said, "What accusation do you bring against this man?"
+30 They answered, "If this man were not a criminal, we would not have handed him over to you."

 Luke 23:2
 2 They began to accuse him, saying, "We found this man perverting our nation, forbidding us to pay taxes to the emperor, and saying that he himself is the Messiah, a king."

-Matthew 27:11
+John 18:31-40
+31 Pilate said to them, "Take him yourselves and judge him according to your law."
+The Jews replied, "We are not permitted to put anyone to death."
+32 (This was to fulfill what Jesus had said when he indicated the kind of death he was to die.)
-11 Now Jesus stood before the governor; and the governor asked him, "Are you the King of the Jews?"
-Jesus said, "You say so."
+33 Then Pilate entered the headquarters again, summoned Jesus, and asked him, "Are you the King of the Jews?"
+34 Jesus answered, "Do you ask this on your own, or did others tell you about me?"
+35 Pilate replied, "I am not a Jew, am I?
+Your own nation and the chief priests have handed you over to me.
+What have you done?"
+36 Jesus answered, "My kingdom is not from this world.
+If my kingdom were from this world, my followers would be fighting to keep me from being handed over to the Jews.
+But as it is, my kingdom is not from here."
+37 Pilate asked him, "So you are a king?"
+Jesus answered, *"You say so;* You say that I am a king.
+For this I was born, and for this I came into the world, to testify to the truth.
+Everyone who belongs to the truth listens to my voice."
+38 Pilate asked him, "What is truth?"
+After he had said this, he went out to the Jews again and told them, "I find no case against him.
+39 But you have a custom that I release someone for you at the Passover.
+Do you want me to release for you the King of the Jews?"
+40 They shouted in reply, "Not this man, but Barabbas!"
+Now Barabbas was a bandit.

 Luke 23:4
-4 Then Pilate said to the chief priests and the crowds, "I find no basis for an accusation against this man.
+4 Then Pilate *still* said to the chief priests and the crowds, "I find no basis for an accusation against this man.

 Mark 15:3
 3 Then the chief priests accused him of many things.